 Welcome to Hedgehog's class page!

-In our story telling lessons, we are now learning about the Magic Porridge Pot.
+In our storytelling lessons, we are now learning about the Marriage of Ganesh.
 It's a great tale which links nicely to our Geography topic.
 The children have thoroughly enjoyed mapping and stepping the story out and are looking forward to deepening their learning through some creative and innovative learning tasks.
 Ask them to tell you about it... they really are becoming great story-tellers!

 We still have a few children who do not have PE kits in school.
-We do PE on a Wednesday and Thursday afternoon.
+We do our PE on Mondays and Thursdays.
 Please ensure your child has their kit in school, including their house T shirt, each week.
 Thank you.

 This week's star of the week is